Is Rice Gluten-Free?

-Rice is a very nutritious grain and a staple food in more than 100 countries around the world.
-It’s high in starch, a type of carbohydrate that is a main source of the body’s energy, and low in cost, which makes it a good base for many meals.
-Natural forms of rice are all gluten-free.
+Rice is a nutritious grain and staple food in more than 100 countries around the world.
+It’s high in starch, a type of carbohydrate that is a main source of the body’s energy.
+It's also low in cost, which makes it a good base for many meals.

-All natural forms of rice — white, brown, or wild — are gluten-free.
+All natural forms of rice, including white, brown, or wild, are gluten-free.
 Natural rice is a great option for people who are sensitive to or allergic to gluten, a protein usually found in wheat, barley, and rye, and for people who have celiac disease, an autoimmune disease triggered by gluten.

 Sometimes, rice can be cross-contaminated with gluten, meaning that it’s been grown, harvested, or processed near or in the same facilities as wheat, barley, or rye.
 Rice sold in bulk bins, such as at a grocery store, may also be cross-contaminated.
 This may happen when customers mix the scoops between bins.
 For example, a shopper might use the flour scoop in the rice bin, which could contaminate all the rice with gluten.

 Which Types of Rice Are Gluten-Free?

 You can find many popular types of rice in most grocery stores.

 Is white rice gluten-free?
 Yes.
 In their natural forms, all types of rice are gluten-free.

 Is basmati rice gluten-free?
 Yes.
 This is a long-grain rice that separates and becomes fluffy when cooked.
 It’s fragrant, and you can find it in white and brown varieties.
 Brown basmati rice has more fiber and a stronger fragrance than white basmati.

 Is jasmine rice gluten-free?
 Yes, that's right.
 Jasmine is another fragrant long-grain rice.
 When cooked, jasmine rice becomes soft and slightly sticky.